3.3 EMTALA (Emergency Medical Treatment and Labor Act)

 Penalties and the Dumping Prohibition

-• Potential private lawsuits by harmed patients.
+• Potential private lawsuits by harmed patients for personal injury.

 The underlying prohibition is simple: a hospital cannot "dump" an emergency patient — refuse care, demand payment first, or transfer an unstable patient inappropriately — because of insurance or financial status.
+EMTALA is an unfunded mandate: the hospital must screen and stabilize whether or not it ever gets paid.

 Test Your Knowledge